bitsagarob/BIP0352-index-server-specification/README.md

 ### Self hosted

-A user can setup a bitcoin node and add indexing service to same infrastructure, wallet can register scan private key and spend public key + birthdate with service for most efficient initialization and UTXO management.
+A user can setup a bitcoin node and add indexing service to same infrastructure, wallet registers scan private key and silent payment address + birthdate with service for most efficient initialization and UTXO management.

 ### Hosted Services